khogayehumkaha/UNIXLab/README.md

     ```
   * **Expected Output:**
     ```
-    This is a very very long line of text that\
+    This is a very
-    definitely exceeds forty characters for th\
-    e purpose of demonstrating line folding.
+    very long line
+    of text that de
+    finitely exceed
+    s forty charact
+    ers for the pur
+    pose of demonst
+    rating line fol
+    ding.
     ```

 <!-- end list -->